Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Algorithms and Performance Guarantees

 \subsection{A Collaborative Laplacian Solver with Spectral Sparsification}

 We propose to solve \eqref{eq:laplacian_system_matrix_form} using the \emph{domain decomposition} framework \cite[Chapter~14]{Saad2003Iterative}, which has been utilized in earlier works such as DDF-SAM \cite{Cunningham10DDFSAM,Cunningham12DataAssociation,Cunningham13DDFSAM2} to solve collaborative SLAM problems.
-This is motivated by the fact that in a collaborative SLAM scenario with $m$ robots, there is a natural disjoint partitioning of the vertex set $\Vcal$:
+This is motivated by the fact that in the multi-robot measurement graph with $m$ robots, there is a natural disjoint partitioning of the vertex set $\Vcal$: